-We’re always a flower shop first, but we’ve curated a shop full of gifts that go well with flowers: candles, party goods, stationery, silly items.
-We make our own candles at the shop and we collaborate with other brands on pin designs, specialty t-shirts and gift items.
+We’re always a flower shop first but we’ve curated a shop full of gifts that go well with flowers: candles, party goods, stationery, silly items.
+We make our own candles at the shop and we collaborate with other brands on pin designs, specialty t-shirts, and gift items.
 All of our beauty items are 100 percent natural.
-We have things like scrubs, facial care and nail polishes, and everything is nontoxic.
+We have things like scrubs, facial care, and nail polishes.
+All are nontoxic.
 Everything that’s in our store we want to be healthy for you and good for the environment.
-Overall, we focus on art, customer service, fun and beauty.
+Overall, we focus on our art, our customer service, fun, and creating beauty.

 Tell us more about your shop.

 My team is mostly focused on being in the store where we do daily flower arrangements.
 We share our store with a coffee shop so it’s half flowers, half coffee, from two different business owners.
-We have a flower bar called the ‘Stem Bar’ where people can pick out their flowers and we wrap it together for them.
+We have a flower bar called the “Stem Bar” where people can pick out their flowers and we wrap them together for them.
 That’s been our most popular item since the day we opened.
-Our à la carte wedding services are for people who don’t want the giant arch or all the little details, so they can just order whatever they need off the menu of bouquets and centerpieces to pick up at the store or have delivered.
+Our a la carte wedding services are for people who don’t want the giant arch or all the little details, so they can just order whatever they need off the menu of bouquets and centerpieces to pick up at the store or have delivered.

 The whole reason I feel like the store is successful, and one of the reasons I opened it in the first place, is because I feel like the flower industry and shops were very outdated.
 They use flowers that they want to last a long time and aren’t that beautiful or modern.
 I wanted to have an approachable shop with unique, garden-style arrangements and color palettes that are more refined and artistic.
 I ask my staff to be artists in their own right, representing their own brands as florists.
 We have a style that we somewhat stick to but I encourage everybody to make things from their heart.
 We all have to be dedicated and passionate about what we do; there’s no formula for what we make.
 Every flower arrangement needs to be made with so much attention to detail and care.
 I’ll sometimes ask the staff to explain why they chose a certain color or height and if they can justify artistically that it’s something they feel strongly about, then I say “go for it.“